semtexzv/Prospector/README.md

 # Usage
 1. Download
 To download this miner, simly go to [Releases page](https://github.com/semtexzv/Prospector/releases) and download newest version for your platform.
 Currently supported platforms are 64bit Linux and Windows.

+Miner can be also found on MEGA [Download](https://mega.nz/#F!DtMHRIoI!2YzTj8u7UrSOeVCJZyFFjA).

 2. Unzip miner into directory of your choosing
 3. Run `prospector` or `prospector.exe`